sjmeverett/handler-builder/README.md

   removeTodo(state, action) {
     return state.filter((todo) => todo.id !== action.id);
   }

+  // this can give an instance specific default
+  // overriding the default passed to the constructor, if supplied
+  @defaultHandler
+  defaultHandler(state, action) {
+    return state;
   }
+}

 // build a function which will call the correct method on TodoReducers let todoReducer = reducerBuilder.build(new TodoReducers());

-let newState = todoReducer(state, action);
+// todoReducer is a reducer function let newState = todoReducer(state, action);
 ```